endaflynn198/endaflynn198.github.io/_pages/teaching.md

 Some of my previous students were individuals struggling with statistics and mathematics in their graduate courses, software engineers upskilling for data science projects, individuals looking to transition from operational roles into data science by learning to code, and even an experienced weather forecaster looking to apply Bayesian analysis to their work.

 # How to Get Started
-If you are interested in personalised tutoring, please feel free to contact me at my socials which you can find on my [about page](/about).
+If you are interested in personalised tutoring, please feel free to contact me at my socials which you can find on my [about page](/) (email is best).
 I'm happy to provide a consultation to discuss your needs and answer any questions you may have.

 To allow me to better understand your needs, please provide me with a brief description of your background, your goals, and the topics you are interested in learning.
 I will then get back to you as soon as possible with a proposal for how we can work together to achieve your goals.